lihaoyi/workbench/readme.md

 - Spins up a local websocket server on (by default) localhost:12345, whenever you're in the SBT console.
 Navigate to localhost:12345 in the browser and it'll show a simple page tell you it's alive.
 - Generates a `workbench.js` file in your packageJS output directory, which acts a stub for SBT to control the browser.
 You'll need to include this in your HTML page manually via a script tag.
 - Forwards all SBT logging from your SBT console to the browser console, so you can see what's going on (e.g. when the project is recompiling) without having to flip back and forth between browser and terminal.
-- Sends commands to tell the connected browsers to refresh every time your Scala.Js project completes a `packageJS`.
+- Sends commands to tell the connected browsers to refresh/update every time your Scala.Js project completes a `packageJS`.

 To Use
 ------